 Take, for example, Mr and Mrs Tan who are joint-tenants of a property, and if, say, Mr Tan passes on, the surviving spouse (Mrs. Tan) will inherit and become the sole owner of the property.
 As the property is under joint-tenancy, Mr Tan cannot create a will to distribute away his share.
 However, if the property is held under tenancy-in-common, Mr Tan could write a will to distribute away his share to others.

 Most properties are held under joint-tenancy.
-You can find out your property ownership status here
+You can find out your property ownership status here.

-What if yours is an HDB flat?
+What if yours is a HDB flat?

 HDB flat can only be retained if the beneficiaries fulfil certain eligibility criteria including Singapore Citizenship or Singapore Permanent Residency and are at least 21 years of age; otherwise, it must be sold.